 Posts tagged "Dr. Lauren Pugliese"

 Last weekend I had the honor of assisting Dr. Lauren Pugliese as she presented her class on pet first aid at the Rangemaster Tactical Conference.
 Dr. Lauren is a former human EMT and is currently practicing as a board-certified small animal veterinary surgeon at a large veterinary specialty hospital.
 Dr. Lauren has written an […]

 Knowledge to make your life better.
 If you have some free time, check out some of these links this weekend.
 Five Reasons Firearms Training Fails I think reason number four is a problem of epic proportions in both the civilian and police shooting instructor world.
 There are some extremely poor shooting instructors out there. […]

 This is a guest article from Dr. Lauren Pugliese, a DVM and board-certified veterinary surgeon.
 Readers contacted Lauren after her previous articles and requested a similar article about treating injuries in cats.
 I cover lots of trauma medical techniques (for people) on the blog.
-Here is some knowledge about our furry friends.
-If you are […]
+Here is some knowledge about our furry friends. -Greg […]

 After the outstanding responses to Dr. Lauren Pugliese’s previous article on emergency trauma management for dogs, she had numerous readers contact her for followup information.
 One of the most common questions she was asked was how to apply a longer term bandage once bleeding has been controlled.
 She wrote an excellent followup post to address […]